svera/magento2-developer-exam-notes/README.md

 > How can you override a native class, inject your class into another object, and use other techniques available in `di.xml` (for example, `virtualTypes`)?

 ##### Overriding Native Classes
-Preferences are used to substitute entire classes.
+`preference` nodes are used to substitute entire classes through `di.xml`.
 They can also be used to specify concrete classes for interfaces:
 ```XML
 <preference for="Magento\GoogleTagManager\Block\ListJson"
             type="YourCompany\YourModule\Path\To\Your\Class"